hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Response**

-The response is in JSON format [3] as defined by RFC-7159 and has a mime type of `application/json`.
-The catalog is a simple listing of identifiers for the datasets available through the server providing the catalog.
+The response is in JSON format [3] as defined by RFC-7159 and has a MIME type of `application/json`.
+The catalog is a simple listing of identifiers for the datasets available from the server.
 Additional metadata about each dataset is available through the `info` endpoint (described below).
 The catalog takes no query parameters and always lists the full catalog.

 **Catalog Object**